 The following tips and techniques can be used for sewing a variety of waterproof, plastic fabrics such as: oil cloth, PVC, laminate and vinyl.
 Some of these fabrics are stickier than others, so if you have options choose wisely.
-The slightly heavier weight, textured fabrics are easier to work with than those that sticky to the touch!
+The slightly heavier weight, textured fabrics are easier to work with, than those that are sticky to the touch.

 Oil cloth and similar waterproof fabrics are perfect for use on projects such as; wash bags, make-up bags, lunch boxes, purses etc. Check out our blog post and corresponding YouTube tutorial on how to make an Oil Cloth Bag, or Oil Cloth Bunting.

 The first step is cutting and preparation of the fabric.
 When working with oil cloth and other waterproof fabrics you MUST not pin the fabric, pin holes leave marks and holes for water.
 Lessening the fabrics waterproof qualities.